 In investment banking the days are long, but the career path is interesting and can bring in a significant amount of money- building the software that manipulates the financial market is quite a rush.
 Many people who have started their careers in high-paying corporate professions, such as bankers, strategy consultants and lawyers are usually not ready to make a career reset and work a job that would involve a drop in salary.
 But for many, investing in Vietnam and other developing countries is a worthwhile life adjustment.

-Former investment banker Guillaume Rondan is the founder of Movetoasia.com, a community for expatriates, investors, or business leaders who wish to improve their personal or professional life by moving to Asia.
+Guillaume Rondan, a former employee of Natixis, a French investment bank, is the founder of Movetoasia.com, a community for expatriates, investors, or business leaders who wish to improve their personal or professional life by moving to Asia.
 Guillaume shares his journey from working in investment banking in France to investing in Vietnam, and his insights on why living in Vietnam is better than a life in Paris or any other big city.

 Starting a career in a big corporation in Paris, working hard to earn an average salary often takes away from the glamour of the bustling city.
 Working days are pretty much the same: you wake up early, take crowded public transportation, have a quick lunch while replying to some emails, and finally go back home exhausted.
 Many find themselves considering if they chose the right path in life.
 Guillaume shares, “after living for a few years in Paris, I realised how important the little things in life are.
 There is a huge fake dream that most people are chasing in developed countries: being successful is to have a big house and to work for a big company, living the American dream.”
 Living in a big city is a dream many people chase, but it comes with high living costs, overcrowded public spaces, and constantly running to your next appointment.
 Although many fit in well with this fast-paced lifestyle, it can be exhausting at the same time for many others.